gonzalezrostani/academic-web-Vale/content/authors/admin/_index.md

 I received my PhD in Political Science from the [University of Pittsburgh](https://www.polisci.pitt.edu/) in 2024.
 Before moving to the U.S., I earned an MA in Public Policy from the [Universidad Católica del Uruguay](https://ucu.edu.uy/es/taxonomy/term/40/node/113) and a BA in Public Accounting from [Universidad de la República](https://udelar.edu.uy/portal/).
 I have also taught at Universidad de la República, worked at KPMG, served as a political organizer, and advised national politicians in Uruguay.

-Please feel free to contact me at: gonzalezrostani [at] princeton.edu.
+Please feel free to contact me at: gonzalez.rostani [at] usc.edu.